-Fig. 7 shows contour maps over time of potential vorticity at level 1, i.e. Q_1 from (3.1), for the first part of Phase II.
-Q_1 here is an approximation to isentropic potential vorticity in the upper troposphere.
-At t = 7.5 days, zonal wavenumber 2 is evident in Fig. 7a due to its dominant quasi-linear growth during Phase I. At this early time, with only moderate wave amplitudes and curvatures, the meridional gradients of total potential vorticity are still dominated by β (see 3.1) and hence mostly positive.
+To describe the behavior in phase II, we will use contour maps over time of potential vorticity at level 1, that is, Q_1 from (3.7).
+These are shown in Fig. 7 for the first part of phase II.
+Here Q_1 is an approximation to isentropic potential vorticity in the upper troposphere.
+At t = 7.5 days, zonal wavenumber 2 is evident in Fig. 7a (by counting the number of ridges or troughs in the dark PV contours) due to its dominant quasi-linear growth during phase I. At this early time, with only moderate wave amplitudes and curvatures, the meridional gradients of total potential vorticity are still dominated by β [see (3.7)] and hence mostly positive.
 As time progresses, the wave attempts to grow further because it is still unstable.
-However, the opposite potential vorticities in the northern and southern parts of the channel in Fig. 7a work against each other, twisting up the contours and (by conservation of potential vorticity3) creating long thin tongues of PV as seen in Fig. 7a and later in Fig. 7h.
+However, the opposite potential vorticities in the northern and southern parts of the channel in Fig. 7a work against each other, twisting up the contours and (by conservation of potential vorticity4) creating long thin tongues of PV as seen in Fig. 7b and later in Fig. 7h.
 This causes regions of negative total meridional potential vorticity gradient, Q_y , as expected from our discussion in the previous section.
-When a long tongue is stretched out as in Fig. 7a or h, small-scale instabilities arise on the sides of the tongue (Figs. 7b,i) and begin to pinch off the tongue (Figs.
+When a long tongue is stretched out, as in Figs. 7b or 7h, smallscale instabilities arise on the sides of the tongue (Figs. 7b,i) and begin to pinch off the tongue (Figs. 7c,j), breaking it into blobs (Figs. 7d,k).
+These blobs, in turn, cause new regions of negative PV gradient and thus are broken up to even smaller sizes (Figs. 7e-f,l).
+This continues on and on until the blobs become of small enough